shankarnat/Pandas/README.md

 # Pandas
-I have a created a Jupyter notebook for exploring the power of Pandas
+This is repp has Jupyter notebook that explores the power of Pandas